MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 >[!IMPORTANT]
 > - Viva Connections desktop is available for GCC, but not GCC High or DoD environments.
-> - This article covers the steps to deploy the Viva Connections desktop via Powershell, which includes the desktop experience *only*.
+> - This article covers the steps to deploy Viva Connections desktop via Powershell, which includes the desktop experience *only*.
-> - Soon, guidance for a first-party Viva Connections or *both* the desktop and mobile experience will be available.
+> - Soon, guidance for a first-party Viva Connections app that covers *both the desktop and mobile experience* will be available.
 Additional instructions will be published closer to its public availability.
 > - Learn more about the different types of [Apps, bots, & connectors in Microsoft Teams](/microsoftteams/deploy-apps-microsoft-teams-landing-page.md).